openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

 Here, a parameter class ``params`` is imported.
 It is required for the automatic generation of scenarios in the campaign: the object ``params`` contains member variables for every parameter that will be changed in the campaign.
-In this case, it is
+In this case, it is the offered traffic ``params.offeredTraffic``.

-#. the carrier bandwidth (bandwidth),
-#. the distance between the BS and the MS (distance) and
-#. the offered traffic (traffic).

 Besides these parameters, this section also sets the packet size, the packet scheduling strategy, simulation's settling time and five other parameters.